Gaiaocho/gaiaocho.github.io/_posts/2025-08-21-NRF52840-Power-management-and-Radio.md

 ### Power States & Wake Capacity
 Comes with a Power Management Unit designed to ensure maximum power efficacy.

 The PMU automatically detects which components need power and clock at any time, using this information it will stop and start components to save power.

-* The PMU makes it hard to measure consumption, since it is always tuning the device.
+- `The PMU makes it hard to measure consumption, since it is always tuning the device.`
 - Normal Voltage mode if supply to VDD and VDDH exists, with only VDDH it enters high voltage mode.
-- On  chip regulators
+- On chip regulators for power.
 - Analog and digital wake up pins
-- ARM Power States
+- ARM Power States System_ON:(const latency, low power), System_OFF.
 - Up to 0.4&micro;A in system OFF
 - Up to 1.5&micro;A in system ON
 - 15 level low-power comparator with wake-up from system off